john-wig7/VA_Led_Project/README.md

 **Colour perception**

 The perception of changes to colour is not linear, therefore a straight line step up and down through PWM values will not provide a smooth visual transition.
-The perception qaparently requires a logarithmic growth and I have an algorithm to model a more even perecption.
+Perception of smooth transitions requires a logarithmic growth algorithm.
-The coding question is whether to use an array constant of values from 0-4095, prepopulated by the algorithm or make the calculation at each clock cycle.
-My intuition suggests the former, although it will be a vvery large matrix!
+The coding question is whether to use an array of values from 0-4095 (at 12-bit resolution), prepopulated by the algorithm or make the calculation at each clock cycle.
+My intuition suggests the former, although it will be a very large matrix!